Rhinostone/gina/README.md

 ### Enable HTTPS scheme
 > __NB.:__ `certificate` is `required`.
 > By enabling HTTPS, you will do so for your entire poroject by default, but you can later set one per application.
-> And if you want to run your experimental HTTP2 implementation, you will need HTTS scheme.
+> And if you want to run our experimental HTTP2 implementation, you will need HTTPS scheme.

 Check what is your actual scheme & protocol status
 ```tty